 3. Creating a well-constructed opening speech

 4. Learning how to draft a policy resolution

 Additionally, mentors coach students on oral and written advocacy skills (e.g., public speaking) focused on writing, debating and ultimately defending a final policy resolution, as well as learning to assume leadership roles in their regional blocs.

-Global Smarts runs annually from January to May and requires mentors to commit up to ten hours each week working both in- and outside of the classroom under the collective training and supervision of the Council’s Education Department staff and an assigned university faculty member.
-Mentors earn course credit for their successful completion of the program.
+Global Smarts runs annually from January to May and requires mentors to commit up to ten hours each week working both in- and outside of the classroom under the collective training and supervision of the Council’s Education Department staff.
+Mentors can earn course credit for their successful completion of the program.

 Cook-Wissahickon Elementary School